ST-SHASK/SQL-Practice/simple/readme.md

-From LeetCode : simple SQL
+From LeetCode : Simple SQl Question